sictweb/bti425-2020/notes/data-assoc-intro.md

 Use this design for the following scenarios or preferences:

-* Data repetition would be a bad idea (too much or whatever)
+* Data repetition would be a bad idea (too much for example)

-* Data is for use in a frequently-updated transactional manner
+* Data used in a frequently-updated transactional manner

 * There is a flexible and unpredictable query strategy, where it is likely that each entity in the association or relation may be separately queried for whatever purpose